What is a Digital Garden

 A digital garden is an approach to publishing personal knowledge on the web.
 Different than a blog that contains polished articles in reverse chronological order.
 Digital gardens are more like work-in-progress wikis.
-A collection of unrefined, incomplete ideas that grow & evolve over time through constant tending (editing, rewriting & revising).
+A collection of unrefined, incomplete ideas that grow and evolve over time through constant tending (editing, rewriting and revising).

 Qualities of a Digital Garden

 - ▪ Organised by contextual relationships

 - ▪ Imperfection

 - ▪ Playful, personal and experimental